Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Codes of Polynomially Small Rate

-In this lemma, the value $\delta$ of the confidence of the generalized Reed-Solomon code is transferred to the concatenated code $C^{GRS\mbox{-}H}[n,q,\theta]$.
-The proof of the lemma is given in the subsequent subsection.
+Note that the confidence $\delta$ for the GRS-code in Proposition \ref{concatenated_code} is carried over to the confidence for the concatenated code $C^{GRS\mbox{-}H}[n,q,\theta]$.
+The proposition is an important ingredient of Theorem \ref{high-rate} and its proof will be given in the subsequent subsection.